cara380nm/roswynn/roswynn.markdown

   * Background feature: Often know where or from whom knowledge can be obtained.

 ## Equipment
-  * Pouch: 16 GP
+  * Pouch: 38 GP
   * Dagger (1d4 Finesse, Light, Range, Thrown),
   * Backpack
   * Component pouch
   * Book of Lore
   * 2xBottle of Ink
   * 2xSmall knife
+  * 9xParchment
+  * 1xParchment with boat design
-  * 10xParchment
+  * 1xMap to temple
   * Quill
   * Ink pen
   * Parchment
   * Spellbook
-  * A letter from a dead colleage posing a question
+  * A letter saying to go to temple of iowera, and say "abracababra"
+  * Map from temple
   * A set of common clothes
   * 1st edition: An in depth scientific study into the phenonmen of Cloudguard and potential escape methods, by Gerald "Windy" Windbag Moustache